-The Group recognises loss allowances for expected credit losses ("ECLs") on trade receivables, contract assets, financial assets measured at amortised cost and debt investments measured at FVOCI.
-The ECLs are measured on either of the following bases: (I) 12-month ECLs: these are the ECLs that result from possible default events within the 12 months after the reporting date: and (2) lifetime ECLs: these are ECLs that result from all possible default events over the expected life of a financial instrument.
+The Group recognises loss allowances for expected credit losses ("ECLs") on trade receivables, contract assets, other financial assets measured at amortised cost and debt investments measured at FVOCI.
+The ECLs are measured on either of the following bases: (I) 12-month ECLs: these are the ECLs that result from possible default events within the I2 months after the end of the reporting period: and (2) lifetime ECLs: these are ECLs that result from all possible default events over the expected life of a financial instrument.
 The maximum period considered when estimating ECLs is the maximum contractual period over which the Group is exposed to credit risk.